Featured site: Learn a new marketable skill with an online course at Udemy - some are even 100% free!

 Step 1.
 Don’t necessarily assume that non-perfectionists are lazy

 Lazy people are most likely non-perfectionists.
 But be aware non-perfectionists are not all lazy!
-Many are very hardworking.
+Most are very hardworking.
 They simply have different priorities to you.
 They will work hard at what they think is important, but will not concern themselves with every detail.
 The details are precisely what makes you a perfectionist, so you may find this attitude of theirs very frustrating.

 Step 2.
 Understand that the non-perfectionist is also prioritizing their work.
 Their priorities are likely different to yours.

-This doesn’t necessarily mean that your priorities are “better”, nor that theirs are “better”.
+This doesn’t necessarily mean that your priorities are better, nor that theirs are better.
 They are simply different to each other.

 Non-perfectionists tend to remind themselves that they have a finite amount of time to get things done, and will pre-allocate a set amount of time to a task.
 Whatever falls outside of that time doesn’t get done, and other items will then move up the order of precedence.